YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Error: This indicates that there was an error opening the shared library for collation sequence nnnn.

-Action: Define the environment variable gtm_collate_<nnnn> to point to the shared library for collation sequence nnnn.
+Action: Define the environment variable ydb_collate_<nnnn> to point to the shared library for collation sequence nnnn.
 Also ensure the path to the library is readable and the library is usable on that platform.

 ---------------
 GBLNAMCOLLVER